GoogleCloudPlatform/community/tutorials/auto-data-tokenize/index.md

       }

   In the `values` map, each leaf node of the contact record is mapped using a [JsonPath](https://goessner.net/articles/JsonPath/) notation.
-  The `keySchema` block shows a mapping between the leaf value's key's to a schema key to demonstrate that leaf-nodes of same type share the same key-schema.
+  The `keySchema` block shows a mapping between the leaf value's key to a schema key to demonstrate that leaf nodes of same type share the same key schema.
-  For example, `$.contacts[0].contact.number` is logically the same as `$.contacts[1].contact.number`, because both of them have the same key-schema
+  For example, `$.contacts[0].contact.number` is logically the same as `$.contacts[1].contact.number`, because both of them have the same key schema
   `$.contacts.contact.number`.

 ## Before you begin